-The project applicant (Extenet Systems) is proposing to install a wireless telecommunication facility on a PG&E utility pole located in the public right-of-way near 1985 Harrington Avenue.
-The project involves replacement of an existing 38' tall wood utility pole with 47' tall wood utility pole and installation of one canister antenna within an antenna shroud measuring 23.5" long and 7.9" in diameter at a height of 22'-11" and two radio units (7.9" tall and 7.9" wide) mounted at a height of 10'-6" above ground.
-Major Design Review is required for the installation of a new Macro Telecommunications Facility in the residential zone.
-Extenet proposes to swap the existing 38' tall PG&E utility pole with a new 47' tall wood pole within the same location to provide the required separation between the power line and the proposed telecommunication facilities.
-The proposed new pole is similar to other utility poles within the same block.
-The proposed antenna and associated related equipment are compatible with the PG&E utility pole.
+The project applicant (Extenet Systems) is proposing to install a wireless telecommunication facility located in the public right-of-way near 2570 Havenscourt Boulevard.
+The project involves replacement of an existing 46' tall wooden PG&E utility pole with a 46' tall wooden utility pole at the same location and installation of one antenna within an antenna shroud and two radio units.

+Major Design Review is required for the installation of a new Macro Telecommunications Facility in a residential zone.
+The proposed new pole, antennas and associated equipment is